Senior Resources in Rockford, IL: Every Local Program, Phone Number & Service for 2026

 |---|---|---|---|

-What It Is: Apartment-style or cottage communities for active seniors who don’t need care assistance but want maintenance-free living and built-in socialization.
-Services Typically Include:- Maintenance-free living (no lawn care, snow removal)
+Apartment-style or cottage communities for active seniors who don’t need care assistance but want maintenance-free living and built-in socialization.
+Services typically include maintenance-free living, common amenities, optional meal plans, housekeeping, transportation, and social activities.
+Average cost locally: $1,500β$3,500/month.

 Assisted Living